jwilam/Syllogiser/README.md

 - Improve Documentation: Fix typos, add examples, or clarify explanations
 - Submit Code: Fork, branch, code, test, and submit a pull request
 - Share: Tell others about Syllogiser, write tutorials, or create videos

+### Feedback
+We welcome your feedback to improve Syllogiser!
+You can:

+- Open an issue on GitHub
+- Send an email with suggestions
+- Share your use cases and experiences

 ### Reporting Issues
 When reporting bugs, please include: